Q: Where is this happening? A: All over the city. Find out where by clicking here.

 Q: Is there a cover charge?
 A: Never.

 Q: How does it all work?
 A: The list is opened a half hour before the event starts.
 We will proceed in the order in which people sign up until we reach the end of the list.
 When your name is called, the stage is yours for seven minutes.
-We estimate that we have room for about 18-20 storytellers each night.
-If we hit the end of the list before the night is finished, we will open things up for another round of stories
+We estimate that we have room for about 16-17 storytellers each night.
+If we hit the end of the list before the night is finished, we will open things up for another round of stories.
+If we don't get to everyone, you are guaranteed a spot the following month.

 Q: What kind of stories can I tell?
 A: Anything goes, from your life story to what you saw on the bus last week.
 Family stories, funny stories, heartbreaking stories - anything you want to share.
-We are even cool with folk tales or traditional stories if they speak to who you are or what you think.
+We are also cool with folk tales, traditional stories. or fiction if they speak to who you are or what you think.
 Participants are welcome to tell from the head and heart, or to bring paper up with them if they need it.

 Q: Is language/content a concern?
 A: It depends on the venue, but, generally, adult themes and language are OK if they are a part of you authentically expressing something you'd like to share.
 However, racism, misogyny, homophobia, or hate speech in any form will not be tolerated.

 Q: Is the time limit strict?
 A: Yes.
 You have 7 minutes.
-You will get a warning at 6 minutes.
-At 7 minutes, you will get another warning, meaning you should wrap it up immediately.
-At 7:30, we will cut you off.
+You will get a courtesy warning at 6 minutes.
+At 7 minutes, you will get another warning, meaning you should wrap it up.
+At 7:30-8:00, we will gently cut you off.
 We want to get as many people as possible, and need to keep things tight in order to do so.
 On nights with less participants, we will let you know if slots can go a little longer.

 Q: Do I have to be there for the whole night?
-A: Ideally, yes, but it is not required.
+A: Ideally, that would be really great, but it is not required.
 Your best chance of guaranteeing a spot in the lineup would be to get there close to when the list starts, but we can usually fit latecomers in as well.
 You are welcome to leave before the end of the night, but we remind you that the people after you on the list supported and listened to you, and it would be kind to return the favor.

 Q: Am I allowed to show up just to listen to the stories?
 A: Definitely, but we hope you will be inspired to share, whether on that particular night or sometime in the future.